Want to find more about our Comfy Villas and Bali in general?

 How much I need to pay to reserve a booking?

-You need to pay a deposit of 50% to reserve the villa.
+You only need to pay a deposit of 35% to reserve the villa, while the remaining amount can be paid upon check in.

 What payment methods do you accept?

 There are several ways to make payments.
 You can pay with your credit card.
-You can do a bank transfer to our Bali account.
+You can do a bank transfer to our multicurrency bank account that can accept up to 12 currencies (and which means you will save on bank’s currency exchange fees).
 Also, you can pay by PayPal or you can pay in cash at our Bali office.

 What is the cancellation process?